quantumghent/TensorTrack/docs/src/man/tensor.rst

 .. note::

-    While the partition of tensor indices might seem of no importance for tensors without internal structure, it can still have non-trivial consequences.
+    While the partition of tensor indices might seem of little importance for tensors without internal structure, it can still have non-trivial consequences.
     This is demonstrated by comparing the ``matrixblocks`` and the ``tensorblocks`` before and after repartitioning.

 Contractions